If Python has been installed correctly, you can install the Jupyter Notebooks environment via the following commands:

 - Create a folder named “DTDP” on your computer.

-- In this code editor, write some Perl code which can be executed and save it in your DTDP folder.
+- Write some code which can be executed and save it in your DTDP folder in a code editor.

 - Open the Finder, and navigate to your DTDP folder.
 Click on the name of the folder to highlight it.
 Next, choose Finder > Services > New Terminal at folder

-- Run your program in the Terminal, by typing in “perl” followed by a space and the name of the program.
+- Run your program in the Terminal, by typing in “python” followed by a space and the name of the program.